timwonderer/timwonderer/README.md

 * accessibility
 * security-first identity design

-Version 1 has officially concluded after a complete architectural rewrite.
-Development is now focused on Version 2.

-⸻
+After 18 months of development and learned lessons, Classroom Token Hub is ready to evolve into Version 2.

-Engineering Philosophy
+## Engineering Philosophy

-I enjoy designing systems that are:

-* deterministic
-* observable
-* privacy-first
+Working in the classroom has some unintended consequences.
+These has led to me writing apps that are:
+* deterministic, because inconsistent consequences is recipe for disaster in the classroom.
+* observable, because if something goes wrong in the classroom, I want to know why.
+* privacy-first, because my classroom is my business.
-* easy to audit
+* easy to audit, because human memory is unreliable.
-* difficult to misuse
+* difficult to misuse, because students are chaos generators.
-* pleasant for real people
+* pleasant for real people, because teaching is already hard enough.

-I care as much about architecture, documentation, and long-term maintainability as I do about writing code.

-⸻
+* principles-first, because just because we can doesn't mean we should.

-Beyond Software
+## Beyond Software

 I also design narrative-driven computer science curriculum where students learn through systems instead of memorization.

 My assessments combine programming, storytelling, and deliberate cognitive friction to reward reasoning over pattern matching.

-⸻

-Current Interests
+## Current Interests
 * Flask
 * PostgreSQL
 * Software architecture